 If there are problems with the arms, the goal is to improve the appearance and function of the arm.
 Treatment of leg problems try to correct the deformity that may cause arthritis as the child gets older.
 If the problem is leg length, where the legs are not "equal," the goal is equalization (making the legs the same length).

+There are some limb deformities and length differences that are expected to improve on their own.
+These can simply be watched with the child’s growth and may not need treatment at all.
 Treatment may include the use of adaptive devices, prosthesis, orthotics or shoe lifts.
 If the problem is more severe and not treatable with these methods, then surgery may be necessary.

 The type of surgery depends on the type of problem.
 Outpatient procedures may be used to alter the growth of the limb.
 This is often done through small incisions.
 If an outpatient procedure is done, your child can continue with most regular activities.